tddschn/poetry-add-requirements.txt/README.md

 Add dependencies specified in requirements.txt file(s) to your Poetry / UV project

+Can't remember how to use xargs or awk to do the job?
+This tool is for you, easy to use and comes with extra features.

 - [poetry-add-requirements.txt \& uv-add-requirements.txt](#poetry-add-requirementstxt--uv-add-requirementstxt)
   - [Features](#features)
   - [Installation](#installation)